EMUI

-EMUI (formerly known as Emotion UI, and also known as Magic UI on Honor smartphones since 2019) is an Android-derived mobile operating system developed by Chinese technology company Huawei.
-It is used on the company's smartphones and tablets.
+EMUI (formerly known as Emotion UI) is an interface based on Android developed by Chinese technology company Huawei, used on the company's smartphones primarily globally.

-In mainland China, and internationally since 2020 due to U.S. sanctions, EMUI devices utilise Huawei Mobile Services such as Huawei AppGallery instead of Google Mobile Services.
+Instead of Google Mobile Services, EMUI devices have used Huawei Mobile Services, such as the Huawei AppGallery, in January 2020 due to United States sanctions imposed during the trade war against China in May 2019.
+From Version 13 (2022), Huawei additionally bundled the HarmonyOS TEE microkernel with the Android system; this microkernel for example handled identity security features such as the fingerprint authentication.

 History

 On 30 December 2012, Huawei introduced Emotion UI 1.0, based on Android 4.0.
 It features a voice assistant app (only in Chinese), customizable homescreens and theme-switching.
 The company rolled out installation files for the Ascend P1 through their website.
 The company claims that it is "probably the world's most emotional system".

-On 4 September 2014, the company announced EMUI 3.0, along with Ascend Mate 7 in the pre-IFA event in Berlin.
+On 4 September 2014, the company announced Emotion UI 3.0, along with Ascend Mate 7 in the pre-IFA event in Berlin.
 The user interface was ever since called "EMUI" instead of "Emotion UI".
 In Mainland China, the release introduces the Huawei AppGallery application store; international markets continued to use Google Play.

 In late 2015, Huawei introduced EMUI 4.0, based on Android Marshmallow.
 In 2016, EMUI 5.0 was introduced, based on Android Nougat.
 In 2017, Huawei introduced EMUI 8.0, based on Android Oreo; beginning with this release, the version number would now be aligned with that of the Android version from which it was derived.